borisrakovan/dtu-mlops-project/reports/README.md

 >
 > Answer:

 We did use DVC to manage the data in our project.
-We added our trianing data to DVC, and versioned it.
+We added our training data to DVC, and versioned it.
 We stored the data in a Cloud Storge Bucket and access it in a docker container using DVC.
 We did not use the version control functionality of DVC, as we did not have different versions of the training data, but if this were a real evolving project it would be likely that the training data would increase or be modified in time, and then using DVC would allow to specify which version of the trainig data to use during training.
-DVC was however still a useful addition for accessing our training data on Cloud Storage from within the docker containers on the Virtual Machines.

 ### Question 11